About Us

 2019

-With innovation and design at the core of the business, a dedicated Research and Innovation department was established in 2019.
+With innovation and design at the core of the business, a dedicated R&I Department was established.
 Professional networks with strong, established links to funding agencies and national research providers became partners.

 2023